 Tulum ruins are smaller in comparison to Chichen Itza or Coba, but it’s scattered across the archaeological site.
 The site is beautiful and you can expect a lot of wind as you wander in the Tulum complex.

 The Tulum site is surrounded by a 16 ft thick wall on three sides, interrupted by five gates.
 That’s why the name – walled city.

 At the Tulum ruins, “the diving god” or “the descending god” is honored and it’s evident from its main structure which is the El Castillo.

 The House of the Cenote

-The largest and most prominent building at Tulum is El Castillo (every Mayan site has an El Castillo structure, its actually the “Castle”).
-It is located closest to the sea and might have been used like a lighthouse or as a landmark for sailors.
+The largest and most prominent building at Tulum is El Castillo (every Mayan site has an El Castillo structure, it’s actually the “Castle”).
+It is located closest to the sea and might have been used as a lighthouse or as a landmark for sailors.

 A temple as well as a fortress, El Castillo was originally covered with stucco and painted red.
 Much of the paint is gone right now, but you can still see a few corners that are smeared in red paint.
 A wide external staircase leads up to the temple, which has three niches above the doorway.
 A beautiful sculpture of the descending god is in the central niche.

 The Temple of the Frescoes is located directly in front of the Castillo.
 It was used as an observatory for tracking seasons and the movements of the sun.

 This structure is actually very small and short (not a tall building).
 The frescoes were dedicated to the rain god – Chaac and Ixchel – the goddess of weaving, women, the moon, and medicine.
 The Tulum ruins were built after the Mayans suffered a drought and hence the significance of the rain god is huge.